keu/docs/astro/environment-variables.md

 For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value in the Cloud UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Cloud UI takes precedence.

-## Access environment variables in a specific environment
+## Query an environment variables in a DAG

-When a task requires an environment variable and you access it in your DAG with `Variable.get('<environment-variable>')`, a call is made to your secrets backend and the Airflow metadata database.
-This can consume valuable computing resources and negatively affect the performance of the Airflow metadata database.

-To avoid this issue, you can run `os.getenv('ENV', '<environment>')` to access a specific environment variable in a specific environment.
-Replace `ENV` with the name of the environment variable you want to access, and  replace `environment` with the default value.
+When you set an Airflow variable as an environment variable on Astro, there are two ways you can call that variable in your DAGs:

+- `Variable.get('<environment-variable-key>')`
+- `os.getenv('environment-variable-key', 'default_value')`

+If your variable or environment variable contains a secret value, Astronomer recommends `Variable.get`.
+This method requires a request to Airflow’s metadata database every time your DAGs are parsed, which can be every 1-5 seconds, but it ensures that secret values are not present in your DAG code in plain text.
+For more information about retrieving Airflow variables, see [Variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/variables.html).

+To avoid the strain on your database for non-secret values, Astronomer recommends `os.getenv('key', 'default_value')`, where `key` is the key for your environment variable on Astro and `default_value` is the default value for that key.
+Typically, `default_value` is equivalent to the actual value of your environment variable as defined on Astro in the Cloud UI.
+In the event that your DAG queries an environment variable that does not exist, `default_value` will be used.